Ready to learn about KPI metrics?

 What are some common KPI examples?

-As key performance indicators help organizations keep track of how they’re doing in pursuing their own targets and goals, they can vary from business to business.
+Like OKRs, key performance indicators help organizations keep track of how they’re doing in pursuing their own targets and goals, they can vary from business to business.

 Remember, different businesses could use different performance indicators to track their progress in achieving their KPI targets.